Poetry Over the Years: The Highlights

 I Still Smile (December 2nd, 2019) -

-As I was going through a difficult time in high school, I was inspired by the poet Joy Harjo, whom I learned about within my Creative Writing class.
-Her optimism and writings of nature gave me hope during this rough time.
+As I was going through a difficult breakup in high school, I felt inspired by the poet Joy Harjo, whom I learned about within my Creative Writing class.
+Her optimism and writings of nature gave me some hope to still learn to smile.

 I still smile.